But while it’s obvious that each one should be tailored based on one’s specific needs, there’s a need to discuss women’s EDC gear in more detail.

-- Self-defense: The world has a ton of creeps living in it, so you have to be ready to face them at all times.
-It pays to have self-defense devices on hand besides knowing hand-to-hand combat.
+- Defense: The world has a ton of creeps living in it, so you have to be ready to face them at all times.
+It pays to have self defense weapons for women on hand besides knowing hand-to-hand combat.

 Women’s EDC Gear Checklist: Things to Bring Everywhere You Go

 Everything on this list of women’s EDC items fits the two requirements all EDC gear should possess: usefulness and practicality.
 Check them out:

 You don’t wanna be caught without water, even if it’s only for an hour.
 Imagine having nothing to quench your thirst on a 95-degree day or while you’re waiting in line at the doctor’s clinic.

 Leave the MREs and freeze-dried food for your bug out bag.
 All your women’s EDC kit will need are some crackers, gum, or energy bars—snacks that hold off your hunger when you’re stuck for a while somewhere.